gcpinckert/rb120_rb129/study_guide/polymorphism_encapsulation.md

 **Duck typing** occurs when different unrelated types of objects both respond to the same method name.
 Here, we want to see that an object has a _particular behavior_ rather than if it is a certain class/type.
 Polymorphism through duck typing means that different types of objects can have different methods of various implementations, all with the same interface (name + arguments), despite not inheriting these methods.

+We can tell when duck typing is in play because it deals with a number of objects that share a common interface, even though they have no relationship via class or module.
+Duck typing focuses on what an object can _do_ rather than what an object _is_.

 Think of a webpage, which has an assortment of unrelated clickable elements.
 A link, a button, a checkbox, an image, or a text input field.
 All these things might have a method that defines the various implementation for each when clicked by the mouse.
 However, they are not formally _types_ together as they might be through class inheritance.
 They simply all exhibit the same behavior.

 Example 1 (from LS material):